rguderlei/spray-example/README.md

 - database: Squeryl schema definition, database configuration

 ## Basic data flow
-1. Request hits the defined routes in the webservice actor
+1. a Request hits the defined routes in the webservice actor
-2. Request is converted to a message object
+2. the Request is converted to a message object
-3. Message object is passed to the business logic actor
+3. the Message object is passed to the business logic actor
-4. the database interaction is triggered the message object
+4. the business logic actor mainly triggers the database interaction
 5. the resulting data is passed back to the webservice actor

-## Known Issues
+## Performance

-The performance (req/s) is not that great yet.
+After some fiddling with the akka settings and the connection pool settings, the overall performance is quite good now.
+Reading access gets up to 2000 req/s on a Core2 Duo, which is quite nice.

 ## Building
 The project is built using sbt.
 Use